mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/rhino-to-revit.md

 {% include youtube_player.html id="z57Ic0-4r2I" %}

-Use the subcategory component to assign a subcategory to objects before sending them to the family creator component:
+Below is the key part of the definition to create a new Loadable Family in Revit.
+The Family is created at the black {% include ltr/comp.html uuid="82523911" %} component.
+Inputs include the a family template, the name of the new family and the category the family will belong to.
+In addition the {% include ltr/comp.html uuid='72fdc627' %} component is used to create Forms that will be placed within the Family.
+The Form component will accept the BREP geometry, Visibility, Subcategory and material for each form.
+If the sub-category does not already exist, the {% include ltr/comp.html uuid='8de336fb' %} component can be used to create of assign a subcategory before sending them to the family creator component:

 ![Creating subcategory]({{ "/static/images/guides/subcategory-rhino-revit-gh.png" | prepend: site.baseurl }})